Shaaali/identity-apps/docs/apis/authentication.md

-# Introduction
+# Authentication

-This guide provides the procedure on how to invoke management APIs in Asgardeo.
+This guide provides the procedure on getting an access token and invoking the management APIs in Asgardeo securely.
 The owners and the collaborators of an organization can access the management API's for organization level settings.

 ## Invoke the management APIs